 Add blog posts dynamically to your GitHub README

-You can share information about yourself with the community on GitHub by creating a profile README.
+.
 You can also decide what information to include in this file, so you have full control over how you present yourself on GitHub.

 Here are some examples of information that visitors may find interesting, fun, or useful in your README file.

-• Contributions you're proud of, and context about those contributions.
+section that describes your work and interests. - Contributions you're proud of, and context about those contributions.

-• Guidance for getting help in communities where you're involved.
+- Guidance for getting help in communities where you're involved.

 Create profile README

 Adding your profile readme section is quite simple.
-All you need to do is create a new repository with your GitHub username your-github-username/your-github-username and click Create repository.
+All you need to do is create a new repository with your GitHub username your-github-username/your-github-username and click Create repository

 The repository must be public.